 - cooperation to advance global and open cyberspace.

-And, the EU is working to improve cybersecurity skills and promote effective action to the public, so we can all help to keep the digital world safe.
+The EU is working to improve cybersecurity skills and promote effective action to the public, so we can all help to keep the digital world safe.
 Cybersecurity is also a key area in the Digital Europe programme.
 The programme aims to strengthen cybersecurity coordination between EU countries, and to fund the resilience of EU countries to cyberattacks.